apache/sling-org-apache-sling-feature/readme.md

 that all its dependencies are met by capabilities inside the feature, i.e. it has no external dependencies.

 A Feature Launcher can be used to launch features into a running process with an OSGi Framework.
-The launcher can typically be provided with a number of feature files that should be launched together.
+The launcher is typically fed with a number of feature files that should be launched together.
 Overrides for variables defined in the feature models can be provided on the launcher commandline.

 Tooling exists to analyze and validate features, and to aggregate and merge multiple features into a single